LoftyMettyerSandbox/Redburn_TechTest/README.md

 # Redburn Technical Test

 ## Developer Notes
 This has been developed and tested using Visual Studio 2017.
 There are 4 projects in this solution which can be loaded using RunPathTechnicalTest.sln.
-Running the solution will load up all the required projects and you should see messages appear in the console showing some flow of messages.
-There is one posted invalid message which will flash up in red on the console - this is by design.
+Running the solution should load up all the required projects however Visual Studio does not seem to want to persist the startup configuration in the .sln file - instead it seems to want to store this as a user config and hence is ignored by git.
+To reinstate on the solution explorer you can configure multiple startup - ensure that the queue, api and console are selected.
+You can then run should then see messages appear in the console showing some flow of messages.
+I've deliberately put one posted message which is invalid and will flash up in red on the console.

 Firstly there's a common class library.
 While not really necessary in a project of this size I feel its a good habit to try and split out common components.